awsdocs/aws-codebuild-user-guide/doc_source/use-codebuild-agent.md

    sha256:5480b70cf48435e276c21789c61280cfada24e17701ede6386e5d82088bc41ca
    ```

    You can use the SHA to identify the version of the agent\.
-To see the agent's SHA signature, run the following command:
+To see the agent's SHA signature, run the following command and look for the SHA under `RepoDigests`:

    ```
    $ docker inspect public.ecr.aws/codebuild/local-builds:latest